 “Nature doesn’t need people – people need nature; nature would survive the extinction of the human being and go on just fine, but human culture, human beings, cannot survive without nature.”~Harrison Ford

-In 2018 we lost the songbird Po’ouli native to Hawaii, the Alagoas Foliage-gleaner from northeastern Brazil due to deforestation in the region, and the Spix’s Macaw a blue parrot native to Brazil and known for its onscreen role in 20th Century Fox’s “Rio”.
+In 2018 we lost the songbird Po’ouli native to Hawaii, the Alagoas Foliage-gleaner from northeastern Brazil due to deforestation in the region.
+The Spix’s Macaw a blue parrot native to Brazil and known for its onscreen role in 20th Century Fox’s “Rio.”
 In 2019 many more species being pushed to the brink could disappear forever.